 On the fifth pass Insight allocates 60-second Timeouts to read the Maximum block size of 256 with just 1-sector Jump on error.
 It is the last and the most scrupulous attempt to read the remaining bad areas of the drive.

 When looking at the settings of the imaging passes, you will see the Reverse direction check boxes.
 With this function selected, Insight will approach skipped areas of the drive from the other side on any selected pass.
-This way Insight can get more data from a drive before entering a damaged zone, which needs to be concentrated on during the following passes.
+This way Insight can get more data from a drive before entering a damaged zone.
+The system will focus on the damaged zone during the following passes.

-Another option in the imaging pass settings, which is worth mentioning is Disable read look-ahead option.
-Most contemporary hard drives have read look-ahead functionality, which makes the drive sequentially read more blocks than requested by software.
-In good drives, this functionality helps the drive to operate faster by reading more data and caching them.
-But with bad drives, read look-ahead leads to bad areas being addressed more often, which slows down the process and may lead to a complete freeze of the drive.
+Another option in the imaging pass settings worth mentioning is Disable read look-ahead option.
+Most contemporary hard drives have read look-ahead functionality.
+It makes the drive sequentially read more blocks than requested by software.
+In good drives, this functionality helps the drive to operate faster by reading and caching more data.
+But with bad drives, read look-ahead leads to bad areas being addressed more often.
+This slows down the process and may lead to a complete freeze of the drive.
 In such cases, disabling read look-ahead option is advisable.

 To read about the way Insight handles imaging of freezing damaged drives please follow this link.